Skip to main content

 icon.nameFont Awesome icon name (without “fa-” prefix)

-icon.colorHex color code (#RGB or #RRGGBB format)
+icon.colorHex color code in #RGB or #RRGGBB format (the # is required)

 2